Perry County Nursing Center

 Short-term Care: Rehospitalizations

-This indicates the number of rehospitalizations per thousand days of short-term care.
-There is usually a correlation between staying out of the hospital and a nursing homes short-term rehabilitation performance.
+This tells you the number of rehospitalizations per 1,000 days of short-term care.
+There is generally a correlation between reduced hospitalizations and the quality of rehabilitation services.

 Short-term Care: ER Visits